-Hiro Train Training, Part I
+Train Training, Part I At 11:05 PM by: Hiro |

 Note: I would like to let you know that today's interruption is a bit different.
 It's rather long.
 Or so I discovered about halfway through writing it(which is right now).
 Different you ask?
 All your bloody posts are long!
 Well this time, in order to prevent a ludicrously long post and so I also have the luxury of finishing it tomorrow, I'm going to post this in 2 parts.
 Enjoy.